Bulletin #2335, Maine Farm Safety Program: Hand Signals Useful for Farmers

 Illustrations by Jennifer W. Johnson

-Workaround either field or farmstead machinery is apt to be noisy and, if more than one worker is involved, risky as well.
+Workaround either field or farms machinery is apt to be noisy and, if more than one worker is involved, risky as well.
 Communication between workers is essential to avoid confusion and possibly an accident.

-For many years, hand signals have been used by the military, construction workers and factory laborers in communicating when voice communications are impossible or apt to be misunderstood.
+For many years, hand signals have been used by the military, construction workers, and factory laborers in communicating when voice communications are impossible or apt to be misunderstood.
 Uniformity in signaling is essential when many people must work together doing hazardous jobs.